Kesomannen/gale/README.md

 ## Credits

-Material icons licensed under [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0.html)
+Material icons licensed under [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0.html).

+Thanks to Ebkr for helping to navigate the thunderstore API and BepInEx, and of course making the original mod manager!

 ## License